Māori mythology: Migration and settlement traditions

 A deifed person, or persons, named Uenuku features with certain roles in some canoes' migration stories.
 Often he is an ariki of Hawaiki who serves as a catalyst for disputes, which end with the migrations to New Zealand.
-The name Uenuku also belongs to one or more atua associated with rainbows and war; depending on the telling, he was either a mortal who was visited by a mistmaiden from the heavens and then turned into a rainbow to be with her after tricking her into staying in his house past dawn, or he was a spirit who visited Tamatea Arikinui's wife night after night and impregnated her.
+The name Uenuku also belongs to one or more atua associated with rainbows and war; depending on the telling, he was either a mortal who was visited by a mistmaiden from the heavens and then turned into a rainbow to be with her after tricking her into staying in his house past dawn, or he was a spirit who visited the wife of Tamatea Arikinui night after night and impregnated her.
 Te Uenuku is a Tainui artefact associated with the rainbow entity.

 Local traditions

 Each tribal group, whether iwi or hapū, maintained its discrete traditional record, which generally concerned "great battles and great men"; these stories were linked together by genealogy, which in Māori tradition is an elaborate art.
 Hapū were often named after a notable ancestor from the wider iwi; the name of the iwi itself was often borrowed from a founding ancestor.
 Sometimes, a group was named after a particular event.